AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

 You see message chain when a clinet asks one object for another object , which the client then asks for yet another object , which the clien then asks for yet another another object .
 Navigation this way means the client is coupled to the structure of the navigation

+11 - Middle Man
+. one of the prime features of object is encapsulation - hidding internal details from the reset of the world .
+Encapsulation often come with delegation .